 What is Sustainability?

-Sustainability can be defined as “the ability to be maintained at a certain rate or level”, but when applied to the environment it most often means that you’re attempting to meet present needs without compromising those of future generations.
-The concept of sustainability defies glib definitions, but carries implications for economic health and vitality as well as human and ecological systems.
+Sustainability can be defined as “the ability to be maintained at a certain rate or level”.
+However, when applied to the environment it most often means that you’re attempting to meet present needs without compromising those of future generations.
+In other words, the concept of sustainability defies glib definitions.
+Nevertheless, it carries implications for economic health and vitality.
+It also carries implications for human and ecological systems.

-Sustainability is based upon the premise that natural resources are finite, and should be carefully used and protected while keeping the long-term consequences of our actions in mind.
+Sustainability is based upon the premise that natural resources are finite, and should be carefully used and protected.
+Additionally, we must keep the long-term consequences of our actions in mind.

 Laboratory Impact on the Environment